ehsong/ngos-in-shanghai/README.md

 service type, and was later used to obtain a category-wise list across districts in Shanghai.

+The python scripts used to extract text from activity descriptions and government reports are in this repo.
+For an example of a government report please see [here](https://github.com/ehsong/ngos-in-shanghai/blob/master/gov_report_full_example.pdf).
+The python code for parsing the govenrment report texts is in this repo [here][https://github.com/ehsong/ngos-in-shanghai/blob/master/gov_report_fields.py].
+The python code for parsing NGO activities is [here][https://github.com/ehsong/ngos-in-shanghai/blob/master/acts_classify.py].

 #### Analysis Procedure

 ##### Basic Web Scraping and Word Detection